-- Additional nomenclature instructions are as follows. - equipment blanks and FBs will be identified with the two-digit month, day and year, for example: OF-EBMMDDYY or OF-FBMMDDYY - Field QC counts are dependent upon the duration of the field event.
-Frequency of QA/QC collection is as follows: - Field Duplicate One per 10 field samples of similar matrix. - MS/MSD One per 20 field samples of similar matrix (including field duplicates) - FB One per week - Equipment Blank For decontaminated equipment, one per type of sampling equipment, per day of sampling; for disposable equipment, one per lot. - 3 Additional groundwater samples and soil samples may be collected according to team agreement following initial groundwater results.
+- Additional nomenclature instructions are as follows. - Equipment blanks and field reagent blanks will be identified with the two-digit month, day and year, for example: OC-EBMMDDYY or OC-FBMMDDYY - ^b Field QC counts are dependent upon the duration of the field event.
+Frequency of QA/QC collection is as follows: - Field Duplicate One per 10 field samples of similar matrix. - MS/MSD One per 20 field samples of similar matrix (including field duplicates) - Field Reagent Blank One per week for MW; one per residence for drinking water - Equipment Blank For decontaminated equipment, one per type of sampling equipment, per day of sampling; for disposable equipment, one per lot. - ^c Additional groundwater samples may be collected according to team agreement following initial groundwater results.
+Drinking water samples may also be collected.